TarasyukV/sneaker-data-exploration/README.md

 ## DASHBOARD RECOMMENDATIONS & KEY OBSERVATIONS

+## DASHBOARD RECOMMENDATIONS & KEY OBSERVATIONS

-This dashboard is designed for **interactive exploration** of 10 years of sneaker sales data:
+This dashboard is designed for **interactive exploration** of 10 years of sneaker sales data.

+Users can dynamically analyze performance across different years and product categories.

+Recommended analysis approaches:

-- Use the year filter to compare trends, sales, and top brands across different years.
+- Use the year selector to compare revenue trends and performance against the previous year.
-- Track changes in average prices and sales volumes to identify growth or decline patterns.
+- Analyze changes in average price and performance to identify growth or decline patterns.
-- Pay attention to damaged items to assess potential risks and operational issues.
+- Monitor damaged inventory to evaluate potential operational inefficiencies.
-- Explore top-performing brands and models using dynamic sorting and filters.
+- Explore top-performing models filtered by both sales efficiency and damage rates.
-- Switch between years and categories to discover trends without relying on a single fixed insight.
+- Use category filters (gender, type, edition) to uncover hidden trends across segments.

-> The dashboard supports flexible, on-demand analysis rather than static conclusions, providing a practical tool for business decisions and trend evaluation.
+> Instead of presenting static conclusions, the dashboard supports flexible, on-demand analysis and enables users to discover insights depending on the selected year and filters.

 ## TOOLS USED